1.5 Mile in 13 Minutes, but Out of Shape

 As far as the running is concerned, as I said before, he needs to do as much running as is possible, e.g. 30 minutes a day four days a week.
 Many 1.5 mile test runners just run the 1.5 miles in a training session and try to do it faster and faster.

 Not the best approach.
-I'd like to see somebody working on their endurance first.
+I'd like to see somebody working on their endurance first, then their speed.
 Try to get comfortable with running 2 miles, 3 miles, 4 miles, etc, etc. Even if it is at a slower pace.
 Then try to run the 1.5 miles faster.

 So, even if this means taking a few walking breaks in between, but spending more time running is important.